Intelligence Community Design System ICDS Get started Accessibility Styles Components Patterns Community

 Labels

-Use the step title to describe each step concisely in one or two words.
-Avoid using lengthy step titles.
+Use the heading to describe each step concisely in one or two words.
+Avoid using lengthy headings.

 When a stepper is used, always use page titles and section headings on the page content itself.